-- c) Registered with the Office of Consumer Affairs Victoria as either an Incorporated body or Association, Co-operative, OR be auspiced by a group with this status and - d) Have an Australian Business Number (ABN) OR be auspiced by a group with an ABN (e.g. Council, Library etc).
+- a) Based in Victoria - b) Not-for-profit - c) Registered with Consumer Affairs Victoria as either an Incorporated body, Association or Co-operative, OR be auspiced by a group with this status and - d) Have an Australian Business Number (ABN) OR be auspiced by a group with an ABN (e.g. Council, Library etc).

-Applications from organisations affiliated with, or funded through, State or Federal Government will be considered provided the project is undertaken in partnership with a community based organisation that fits the aforementioned criteria AND the project demonstrates strong community involvement and lasting benefit.
-Partnership organisations might include:
+Applications from organisations affiliated with, or funded through, State or Federal Government will be considered provided the project is undertaken in partnership with a community-based organisation that fits the aforementioned criteria AND the project demonstrates strong community involvement and lasting benefit.